 Walking sticks became so fashionable they were carried by everyone.
 The Parisian incroyables stepped out with them, and, in England, “dandies, fops, exquisites, and beaux of picturesque and courtly ages,” along with the common man and women, carried them.

 With all classes and sexes equipped with a walking stick, accidents were bound to happen.
 One writer noted that the sticks were “very serious subjects of contemplation, because they are too frequently applied to uses for which nature never intended.”
 Apparently, similar to umbrellas, walking sticks could be dangerous and misfortune occurred unintentionally when people were knocked down, tripped, or poked with them.
-One eighteenth century author described those who carried the stick in this way:
+Those who carried the stick in the eighteenth century were described in this way:

 “One man walks with a stick close under his arm; another carries it horizontally, poising it by the middle; a third holds it up as a soldier on duty holds up his sword; a fourth bears it on his shoulder, as though it were a log of timber; a fifth twirls it round and round by the hook, a sixth walks with it so that it is up in the air and down on the ground alternately … while a seventh, who really stands in need of its supports, sets it firmly on the earth every second step that he takes, looking narrowly before him, lest inadvertently he should place it on a piece of orange-peel, or other substance of a slippery kind.”